AntaresI/Jurassic-Park-Dinosaurs-Detector/README.md

 # Jurassic-Park-Dinosaurs-Detector
-Jurassic Park 51 dinosaurs ML model trained on images of dinosaurs from google/bing
+Jurassic Park 49 dinosaurs ML model trained on images of dinosaurs from Bing